 Kongcongzi 孔叢子 "The Many Kong Family Master's Anthology", is a collection of dialogues of Confucius and his disciples.
 Authorship of the book is attributed to Confucius' descendant Kong Fu 孔鮒 (c.
 264-208 BCE), courtesy name Ziyu 子魚 or Jia 甲.

-When the chief minister of Qin 秦 (221-206 BC), Li Si 李斯, ordered the burning the Confucian books, Kong Fu, as librarian of Confucius' home state of Lu 魯, had them hidden inside the brick walls of the mansion of the family Kong.
+When the chief minister of Qin 秦 (221-206 BC), Li Si 李斯, ordered the burning of the Confucian books, Kong Fu, as librarian of Confucius' home state of Lu 魯, had them hidden inside the brick walls of the mansion of the family Kong.
 After the downfall of the Qin dynasty, Kong Fu took his time to compile the Kongcongzi.
-The book was 6-juan long and included 21 chapters.
+The book was 6 juan long and included 21 chapters.
 During the reign of Emperor Wu 漢武帝 (r.
 141-87 BCE) of the Han dynasty 漢 (206 BCE-220 CE), some rhapsodies were written for the Kongcongzi, as well as short essays, assembled in 1 supplementary juan.

 The appendix Liancong 連叢, also called Liancongzi 連叢子 or Xu Kongcongzi 續孔叢子, includes rhapsodies and prose texts compiled by Kong Zang 孔臧 (fl.
 127 BCE).